 Kaolin’s family own manufacturer, Guanxing Ceramics, continues to lead the industry in environmentally sustainable and ethical production practices with its

-state-of-the-art factory, and smart warehouse, achieving the highest Environmental Certification of China.
+state-of-the-art factory, and smart warehouse, achieving the several Environmental Certification of China and Australia.

 Land Use Intensification